 The most common cause of a bulging disc is aging.
 With age, the shock-absorbing discs between the vertebrae lose water content, making them stiffer, flatter and more damage-prone.
 Due to this desiccation, a disc loses its natural elastic recoil.
 Any minor trauma increases pressure of the disc’s central core, stressing and stretching the outer fibrous ring, which may not return it to its original shape.
-When this cycle is repeated over an extended period of time, a balloon, or bulging disc, results.
+When this cycle is repeated over an extended period of time, a balloon, or bulging disc, can result.
 If a disc bulge ruptures and allows the inner contents, or nucleus pulposus, of the bulging disc to seep out, the injury is called a ruptured disc or herniated disc.
 Bulging discs can begin in a person’s 20s and are very common in people who are in their 30s and 40s.

 While bulging discs are often caused by degenerative changes as we age, there are other contributing factors which hasten this condition, such as: